French Cameo Glass

 According to Philip Chasen " Emile Galle glass and Daum Nancy glass are the best and most famous French cameo glass of the Art Nouveau period from 1890 to 1920.
 The glass was called "cameo glass" because it was built up with different colored layers and cut back with acid to reveal beautiful floral or scenic designs.
 First the glass was covered with an acid resist (wax).
 Then a glass artist carved the design into the resist, followed by immersion in hydrofluoric acid.
 The acid ate away the glass wherever the resist was removed.
 The longer the immersion in the acid, the more glass was eaten away.
 The wax was then melted away and a new layer applied.
 The process was then repeated.
 Each successive acid cutting added a layer of detail and possibly color if the vase had enough colored layers.
 The success of the vase depended largely on the skill of the artist."

-These perfume bottles were made of lovely contrasting bright colors of glass and had various subjects ranging from insects like dragonflies to forest scenes or idyllic towns.
-Beautiful cameo glass perfume bottles and atomizers can be found in antique shops, at auction as well as online.
-You can also find imitations of cameo glass (not the new repros from Romania or China) but actual period pieces that look like cameo glass, but are actually painted with enamel (please scroll down to the bottom of this article to read about Enameled Glass (Non-Cameo Glass).
+These perfume bottles, crafted from glass in vibrant, contrasting colors, feature a variety of subjects, from insects like dragonflies to serene forest scenes and picturesque towns.
+Beautiful cameo glass perfume bottles and atomizers are available in antique shops, at auctions, and online.
+You can also find imitations of cameo glass (not the new repros from Romania or China) but actual period pieces that look like cameo glass, but are actually painted with enamel

 Galle: